-Enjoy some free time, before transferring to the pier for your dinner cruise on Tokyo Bay onboard a traditional yakata boat.
+Enjoy some free time until your dinner cruise on a traditional Yakata boat.

 You will be on your feet for approximately 4-5 hours during your touring in Tokyo.
 You will need to get on and off your boat this evening without assistance.